Mike-Resheph/MifareCatcher/README.md

 systemctl start apache2

 Start the AP.
-It is possible to start hostAPd as a service if you want to. hostapd wpa2.conf &
+It is possible to start hostAPd as a service if you want to.
+This file is hardcoded to wlan1.
+Edit the file and change it if you need it to be some other interface. hostapd wpa2.conf &

 Then start capturing cards.